yarml/HeliumOS/docs/Code-Style.md

 Extensions can be used in your code editor to automatically format code using the configuration file provided.

+A `make` rule `fix-style` is also available to format all C source code.

 # Code structure
 ## Indentation
 All code must use 2 spaces for indentation.
 The only exception for this is when